Jeremiah Denton: Vietnam War

 On July 18, 1965, Commander Denton was piloting his A-6A Intruder jet (BUNO 151577) while leading a 28-aircraft bombing mission over North Vietnam off the Independence which was stationed in the South China Sea.
-He and LTJG Bill Tschudy, his bombardier/navigator, were forced to eject from their plane, damaged by one of their own Mark 82 bombs exploding shortly after its release after which it went down out of control near the city of Thanh Hoa in North Vietnam.
+His aircraft was damaged after one of its Mark 82 bombs exploded after release, and Denton and his bombardier/navigator Bill Tschudy were forced to eject near the city of Thanh Hoa in North Vietnam.
 Both men were quickly captured and taken prisoner.

 Denton and Tschudy were held as prisoners of war for almost eight years, four of which were spent in solitary confinement.
 During the Hanoi March in July 1966, he and over 50 other American prisoners were paraded through the streets of Hanoi and beaten by North Vietnamese civilians.
 In 1966, he was forced to participate in a televised press conference by his North Vietnamese captors.
 He used the opportunity to send a distress message confirming for the first time to the U.S. Office of Naval Intelligence and Americans that American POWs were being tortured in North Vietnam.
 He repeatedly blinked his eyes in Morse code during the interview, spelling out the word "T-O-R-T-U-R-E".
 He was also questioned about his support for the U.S. war effort in Vietnam, to which he replied: "I don't know what is happening, but whatever the position of my government is, I support it fully.
 Whatever the position of my government, I believe in it, yes, sir.
 I am a member of that government, and it is my job to support it, and I will as long as I live."
 While a prisoner, he was promoted to the rank of captain.
 Denton was later awarded the Navy Cross for heroism and the Purple Heart for wounds incurred while a prisoner of war.

 Navy Captain Jeremiah Denton at Clark Air Base, Philippines, shortly after his release as a POW in Hanoi, in February 1973.